 If you want to find out more about Vera, she wrote an autobiography called Some Sunny Day: My Autobiography.
 You can grab it here.
 So you don't get confused, Vera wrote autobiographies at different stages of her life, so you'll find a couple of other ones under different names.
 The one mentioned above is the last one she wrote.

 One interesting thing when watching the interview below is that she was so alert and comprehensive of what was going on around her.
 She understood and answered the questions very well, and offered up some of the secrets that made her so compelling to her fan base.

 While Vera performed from the early age of seven, and not long afterward launched a radio career, it was her singing and entertainment of the British troops during World War II that made her so endearing to the public through the years.

 Her personality and ability to make those she interacted with feel they've known her for years, is what earned her the title of The Sweetheart of the United Kingdom.
-She was what us Americans would identify as 'the girl next door.'
+She was what we Americans would identify as 'the girl next door.'

 Although she enjoyed a long career after the war, she never forgot the roots of the war and the danger she at times faced as she traveled abroad during that time period.

 She has worked for many years with veterans and veteran groups via charities, and at important times has celebrated the anniversary of VE Day with the British people by singing the iconic songs that brought a sense of home and hope to the soldiers.
 They never forgot her and how she served them.